davo/awesome-react-framer-x/readme.md

 -   [Awesome React](https://github.com/enaqx/awesome-react) - A collection of awesome things regarding React ecosystem.
 -   [Discussion forum at discuss.reactjs.org](https://discuss.reactjs.org/) - This forum is a great place for discussion about best practices and application architecture as well as the future of React.
 -   [React.js meetup groups](https://www.meetup.com/topics/reactjs/): A great way to learn React.js is to get involved with their amazing community.
 There are more than 500 meetups around the world.
 Join!
--   [Spectrum.chat/react](https://spectrum.chat/react) - A community of developers, designers and others who love React.js.
+-   [spectrum.chat/react](https://spectrum.chat/react) - A community of developers, designers and others who love React.js.
+-   [spectrum.chat/framer](https://spectrum.chat/framer) - Another channel to share your prototypes and ask questions about Framer.
--   [Framer X Slack Channel](https://framer.slack.com/app_redirect?channel=framer-x) - Share your work, questions or resources here!
+-   [Framer X Slack Channel](https://framer.slack.com/app_redirect?channel=framer-x) - Share your work, ask questions and help other Framer X enthusiasts!
 -   [Framer React Slack Channel](https://framer.slack.com/app_redirect?channel=react) - If you have questions, resources or just want to share something, join us!